fpopic/hmo/lib/gtest-1.8.0/docs/V1_7_FAQ.md

 }  // namespace foo
 ```

-However, the following code is **not allowed** and will produce a runtime error from Google Test because the test methods are using different test fixture classes with the same test case name.
+However, the following code is **not allowed** and will produce a runtime error from Google Test because the test methods are using different test fixture classes with the same test case id.

 ```
 namespace foo {